 The red-haired woman shook her head, causing her ponytail to sway.
-To the raccoon, he thought her bound-up hair resembled a long, wagging tail, but only attached to the back of her head rather than to her rear.
+To the raccoon, he thought her bound-up hair resembled a long, wagging tail, but only attached to the back of her head rather than to the lower end of her spine.
 It was an odd visualization.

 When she helped him down off the roller stool, she gestured toward the door and said, "I know we just took off, but I want you to get some rest now.
 Let your brother monitor the engine room and go to your cabin.
-If you use that hand, it's only going to delay bringing down the swelling."
+If you use that hand, it's only going to delay reduction of the swelling."

 Jasper sighed and nodded quietly.
 "Yes ma'am," he replied.
 He'd sustained enough pains and injuries over the years to know that rest was always recommended with a sprained limb.

 "I will let the captain and your brother know you're on limited duty," the nurse told him, opening the door for him.
 "How long will depend upon how well you treat your wrist."